 One way is by adding it to your home page.
 You can add it either to the navigation in the menu bar, or to the footer at the bottom of your home page.
 This way your customers can access your help center no matter which one of your pages they’re currently on.

 Another way is by adding your knowledge base to your on-site live chat.
 Here’s how it works.
-Integrating a knowledge base with live chat lets customers browse your knowledge base inside the chat window before contacting an agent.
+Setting up a live chat knowledge base lets customers browse your knowledge base inside the chat window before contacting an agent.

 Such a solution encourages self service which improves customer experience and, in the long run, customer satisfaction.
 There’s no need to go back and forth with a support agent.
 Check KnowledgeBase for more information.